 NOTE: Applications are NOT accepted on a first come-first served basis.
 Once the registration window closes, if there are more applicants than available slots, a lottery will be held to determine enrollment.

-Tuition for Students on Free or Reduced Lunch: $110.
+Tuition for Students on Free or Reduced Lunch: TBD.
 Please mark the box on the application; APS will verify designation.

 Junior Staff/High School Volunteers: The Outdoor Lab welcomes APS high school students to apply for Junior Staff positions for one or two sessions.
 These are volunteer positions but students may earn Community Service hours for their work.
 Junior Staff participate in all aspects of camp life–student hikes and activities, night programs, helping to prepare and serve meals, clean up, etc. A cooperative spirit and sense of enthusiasm are required!

-- Welcome Letter and Instructions for Session A (June 26 to June 30)
+- Welcome Letter and Instructions for Session A (TBD)

-- Welcome Letter and Instructions for Session B (July 10 to July 14)
+- Welcome Letter and Instructions for Session B (TBD)

-- Welcome Letter and Instructions for Session C (July 24 to July 28)
+- Welcome Letter and Instructions for Session C (TBD)

 - Parental Authorization Combined Form